fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 Each state is closed for modification, and yet the `Context` is open for extension by adding new state classes.

 The State and [Strategy Patterns](/design-patterns/strategy) have the same class diagram, but they differ in intent.
-The Strategy Pattern typically configures Context classes with a behavior or algorithm.
+The Strategy Pattern typically configures Context classes with a behavior or algorithm, which can be done through composition during runtime.
 State Pattern allows a Context to change its behavior as the state of the Context changes.

-State transitions can be controlled by the State classes or by the Context classes.
+`State` transitions can be controlled by the `State` classes or by the `Context` classes.

-State classes may be shared among Context instances.
+It is also possible for `State` classes to be shared among `Context` instances.